mlpack/mlpack/doc/user/core/transforms/signal_processing.md

 # Signal processing

-mlpack provides several signal processing techniques that allows to extract features from non stationary non linear variable frequency signals and from stationary linear signals convering the following techniques:
+mlpack provides several signal processing techniques that allows to extract features from stationary and non-stationary signals:

-* Transformation: provided with `arma::fft()` and `mlpack::DCT()`.
 * Decomposition: provided with `mlpack::EMD()`.
 * Feature Extraction: provided with `mlpack::MFE()` and `mlpack::MFCC()`.